bbbradsmith/binxelview/readme.txt

   -splitview=1
     Set the "Pixel Window" option to create a separate viewing window (1 on, 0 off).

+  -splitvieww=640
+  -splitviewh=480
+    Set the Pixel Window's width and height.

   -horizontal=1
     Set the layout option (1 horizontal, 0 vertical).